holochain/holochain/docs/specs/src/hwp_4_formal.md

 #### Network Location Quantization

-Additionally, arcs are be subjected to **quantization** which splits the network location space $L$ into disjoint subsets of a given size $s_q$, and to which the starting arc boundary $k$ and arc size $s_{arc}$ are also snapped.
+Additionally, arcs are subjected to **quantization** which splits the network location space $L$ into disjoint subsets of a given size $s_q$, and to which the starting arc boundary $k$ and arc size $s_{arc}$ are also snapped.
 The quantized arc is then fully represented by three numbers: the quantized chunk size $s_q$, the number of chunks until the start boundary $k_q$, and the number of chunks from start to end $n_q$.

 Peers also quantize the time dimension such that the size of chunks of time increase quadratically as the dimension extends into the past.

 The spaces of network locations and time form two dimensions of a coordinate space, and each operation can be mapped to a point in this space using the network location of its basis hash as the $x$ coordinate and its authoring time as the $y$ coordinate.

 When the coordinate space is quantized, it forms a grid.
-Each agent holds a finite region of this grid, bounded by their quantized arc, and the total set of held operations within each cell is fingerprinted using a lossy algorithm (such as the XOR of the hashes of all the operations whose coordinates fall within the cell).
+Each agent holds a finite region of this grid, bounded by their quantized arc, and the total set of held operations within each grid cell is fingerprinted using a lossy algorithm (such as the XOR of the hashes of all the operations whose coordinates fall within the cell).

 When two peers attempt to synchronize the held sets of operations for the intersection of their two address spaces $ARC_{l_{k_a}} \cap ARC_{l_{k_b}}$, they can then simply compare their respective fingerprints of each cell within that intersection.
 If the fingerprints do not match, they exchange and compare the entire list of operation hashes they each hold.
 This allows peers to more quickly compare and synchronize regions of shared authority, and the quadratic nature of quantum sizes in the time dimension allows them to prioritize syncing of newer, more rapidly changing data, by comparing more fingerprints from smaller time regions for newer data, and fewer fingerprints over larger time regions for older data.